Why our school was created - the founder's story

 It must have been somewhere along that path when I decided that I wanted to have my own language school.
 My goal is to help people learn languages easily, with little or no stress, rejoicing in the small victories of language speaking progress and enormous cultural discoveries that accompany learning a new language.
 My dream is to be a part of the community of people curious about other cultures and languages, people who wish to spread this knowledge by sharing their own experiences and learning something new from others.
 Being aware of cultural diversity among us, humans, makes us more accepting of others, because there is no longer just one, our, way of doing things.
 And being able to speak more than one language creates so many possibilities for new friendships, employment prospects, more productive travel, and the joy of cultural enrichment.

 My name is Maria Bartosh and I am the founder and president of World Class Languages.
 Born and raised in Russia where I lived for the first twenty years of my life, I came to the United States, where I completed my Bachelor's Degree in International Business and Trade, and decided that my true calling was, and always had been, teaching.
 (I like to tell my students a story of how at the age of 8 years old I managed to teach a friend how to ride a bicycle, convinced, that I myself knew how to do it, only to discover a few months later that I did not know how to do it!)
 I completed a certification program to teach English as a second or foreign language (ESL/EFL) and have taught group and private, intensive and non-intensive ESOL (English to Speakers of Other Languages) programs, as we as conversational Russian, to adults.
 I might lack in the theoretical aspect of the foreign language field because I don't hold a graduate degree in linguistics or education, but I make up for it with over 15 years of experience in the field of foreign language acquisition and teaching and passion that I have for languages.
+In addition to languages, I have a passion for photography, spending time outdoors, reading, and travelling.

 The languages with which I am on a first-name basis are Russian, English and Spanish.
 The recent inductee into this family is Turkish, with which I have struggled for a few years but we seem to have finally figured out our differences.
 Japanese used to be an acquaintance and we could carry out a simple conversation way back when, but now we have just drifted apart (it is a shame, and I miss my unlike-any-other Asian friend).
 I had a love affair with French, and we still talk from time to time, though our communication is very limited.
 Italian is my newest friend that I am resolute on getting to know well, and it is easy when Spanish is already an ally.
 And I might befriend Portuguese as well, but that's later.